8696-Trobotix/8696-Trobotix.github.io/seasons/VelocityVortex.md

 | :---: | :---: | :---: | :---: |
 | Final robot. | Early outreach. | Impressive weight carrying capacity. | Late night robotics? |

-Unfortunately, we are not able to locate any of the souce code for this season.
+Unfortunately, we were not able to locate any of the souce code for this season.